 Hi guys!
-So to commemorate my final week in Japan *sad*, I would like to share on my experience studying in Japan starting from my 1st year here which is at a Japanese language school in Tokyo called JASSO Tokyo Language Education Center.
+So to commemorate my final week in Japan *sad*, I would like to share on my experience studying in Japan starting from my 1st year here which is at a Japanese language school in Tokyo called JASSO Tokyo Japanese Language Center.

 YOU MIGHT ALSO LIKE

 Table of Contents

 What is JASSO Tokyo Japanese Language Center?

 Okay, so first let me introduce you to JASSO.
 JASSO stands for Japan Student Services Organization which aids foreign students who want to pursue their studies in higher education levels in Japan.
 As of 2019, there are only 2 Japanese language schools under JASSO – one in Tokyo that I went to for a year and another one in Osaka.

 A friendly reminder, I went to Japan under a scholarship which means that my scholarship provider is the one who handles everything for me – from the living cost, flight tickets, school fees, visa etc.

 I know nothing on the school fees but to live comfortably in Tokyo, you need at least 138,000 yen per month.
 If you can live in a dorm, the living cost would be much cheaper but in my Japanese language school, the spots for living in the dorm are limited.